tengu-team/layer-sojobo/README.md

 ## httpsletsencrypt
 This is the default value.
 This means the client does not have it's own SSL certificates and free ones will be created with LetsEncrypt.
 It setups the required nginx config to allow generation of the keys, and installs letsencrypt.
-Actual generating of the certificates requires that the Sojobo-API is exposed and accessable on it's FQDN (Full Qualified Domain Name).
-If this is the case, the certificates can be generated with the following command `sudo letsencrypt certonly -a webroot --webroot-path=/var/www/html -d fqdn`, with `fqdn` being the domain name.
+Actual generating of the certificates **requires that the Sojobo-API is exposed and accessable on it's FQDN (Full Qualified Domain Name)**.
+If this is the case, the certificates can be generated with the following command `sudo letsencrypt certonly -a webroot --webroot-path=[path_to_api] -d fqdn`, with `fqdn` being the domain name.
 More info of the process can be found <a href="https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-16-04">here</a>.
 **Setting up the cronjob for automatic renewal of the certificates must also be done manually (see above url)!**
 When the certificates are generated, one can continue setting up https by running the command `juju config setup=httpsclient`.

 ## httpsclient
 This option is used if the client already has its own SSL certifcates, or if they have been generated using LetsEncrypt.

-It also requires manual execution of `sudo openssl -out /etc/nginx/ssl/dhparam.pem 4096` to create a DH-group for extra security.
+It also requires manual execution of `sudo openssl dhparam -out /etc/nginx/ssl/dhparam.pem 4096` to create a DH-group for extra security.
 At the time of writing, 4096 is sufficient enough, but as time goes by, this number should be increased.
 The output location can be changed, but then this must be passed to the config accordingly in the dhparam value.
 The charm itself will set the required permissions of the file.
 ### Own SSL certificates
 For this the correct path for fullchain and privatekey must be provided in the config and the Nginx-user (www-data) must have read access to them.